FenixAlliance/ABS.Docs/Services/Wallets-Service.md

 This might seem odd, given that to either a B2B or a B2C Scenario, only two types of wallets are required: A Business-Related Wallet and a Customer-Related Wallet.
 So, what's the purpose of Contact Wallets?

+Like Social Profiles, Contact Wallets are designed to Allow Customers to create their own multi-tenant business applications through the Wallet services on top of the Alliance Business Suite, simplifying the process of creating Financial Applications ready for Web 3.0.